andrew-k-21-12/dependencies-fetcher/README.md

 ## To be done

-1. Publish the library to the Gradle Plugin portal.

-2. Make optional inclusion mode: via the repo or the local artifact.
+1. Make optional inclusion mode: via the repo or the local artifact.

-3. Refactor the Android modules (including sources).
+2. Refactor the Android modules (including sources).

-4. Revisit this doc.
+3. Revisit this doc.

-5. Clean-up the automation with the corresponding docs.
+4. Clean-up the automation with the corresponding docs.

-6. Perform basic QA.
+5. Perform basic QA.

-7. CICD via GitHub actions, tests, automatic artifact refreshing or buildSrc debugging (all that is very optional).
+6. CICD via GitHub actions, tests, automatic artifact refreshing or buildSrc debugging (all that is very optional).